-Don’t leave these top places off of your Bhutan itinerary if you only have 1 week in Bhutan!
+Top places to add to your Bhutan itinerary if you only have 1 week in Bhutan

 Once you land in Paro International Aiport, hop in the car and head to Thimpu, just 1 hour away by car.
 Thimpu is the capital of Bhutan (the only major capital city without any traffic lights!) and is home to approximately 100,000 inhabitants including the royal family.
 This is where you’re likely to get your first taste of Bhutan.
 Here are some must-visit places in Thimpu.